 The embedded map and opening hours are also helpful, as is the list of what the store in question offers (e.g. ‘bra fitting services).

-Econsultancy offers training in ecommerce, online merchandising and UX, as well as an Ecommerce Best Practice Guide.
+Econsultancy offers training in ecommerce and online merchandising, as well as an Ecommerce Best Practice Guide.
 For more marketing and ecommerce case studies, head to the Festival of Marketing 2018, October 10-11 in London.